 Planning your garden will allow you to better spend both your money and time.
 Everyone appreciates saving money, and your garden can grow just as heartily on less money if you plan it properly.
-By planning, you’ll also keep from purchasing unnecessary plants, seeds, tools, and the like.
+By planning, you’ll also keep from purchasing unnecessary plants, seeds and tools.

 Saving time is almost as important as saving money.
 Planning helps you identify when seeds should be started, plants should be transplanted, and fertilizing or staking should take place so that a harvest is bountiful.
 Additionally, if not properly identified and planned, you could miss a crucial planting period that could result in a missed harvest.

 So, maybe you’re interested in saving money or saving time, or both, but either way now is the time to get started.

 Humans are visual creatures.
 Mapping out your next garden is the perfect place to begin your planting plans.
 Using grid paper is beneficial, but you’re not limited to it.
 Start by drawing your property.
 Be sure to include any permanent fixtures such as your home, a pool or pond, trees, swing sets, fences, and any other structures you will be working around.
 You should also draw in any walkways or driveways where planting won’t take place.

 Once you have your property sketched out, you’ll know which areas are open to being planted and transformed.
 You may have gathered inspiration for your garden through magazines, blogs, photos of places you’ve traveled or from your neighbor’s yards and gardens.
 This is the time to pull out all the images and start considering where you can implement them.